XXY (film): Plot

-Throughout the film there are multiple acknowledgements of the audience's curiosity about Alex's genitals.
-This is seen through the actions of other characters on screen, most notably the group of boys who assault Alex while she is on the beach.
-At the end of the film, Álvaro and his family are getting ready to board the boat to take them back to Buenos Aires.
-There is still tension between them after their last encounter in the woods. Álvaro walks away from his family to go sit behind a sea wall on the beach with Alex for a few moments.
-He shows her that he has started wearing the turtle tag that she had given him previously.
-He asks if he will ever see her again, and she tells him that she does not think that he will.
-They each admit to having fallen in love with each other, but when Alvaro tries to kiss Alex she pushes him away.
-Scarred from her experience on the beach with the three boys, she asks him if he regrets not seeing her again or not getting to see "it" more.
-She pushes down her pants to show Álvaro her genitals, and the audience watches Álvaro as he looks at Alex.
-The camera lingers on Álvaro's face as he looks at Alex's genitals and the audience is made aware the state of Alex's genitals will not be made known to them. Álvaro's father grabs him and Alex sits against the wall for a few moments crying before she returns to her family.
+Álvaro and his family prepare to board a boat back to Buenos Aires.
+There is still tension between Alex and Álvaro after their previous encounter. Álvaro leaves his family briefly to sit with Alex behind a sea wall on the beach.
+He shows her that he has begun wearing the turtle tag she had given him.
+He asks whether he will ever see her again, and she tells him that she does not think he will.
+They tell each other that they have fallen in love, but when Álvaro tries to kiss Alex, she pushes him away.
+She asks him whether he regrets not seeing her again or not getting to see "it" more.
+She then pulls down her pants to show Álvaro her genitalia.
+The film does not reveal what Álvaro sees. Álvaro's father pulls him away, and Alex remains by the wall crying before returning to her family.

-The ending shot is of Alex and her family leaving their guests at the boat and walking down the boardwalk.
-Alex grabs her father's hand and slings it across her shoulder before the camera pans to a shot of the ocean, focusing on the distant transitioning line between the sky and sea.
+The film ends with Alex and her family leaving their guests at the boat and walking down the boardwalk.
+Alex takes her father's hand as they walk away.